-- The great majority of the existing mature trees, including the large tulip tree, will be retained, they will form the backdrop to the new gardens. - Their design would take the form of a series of courtyards and miniature gardens that are intended to create a variety of experiences and spaces. - These would be designed in a formal manner, appropriate to the buildings, but including a wide range of planting, to provide a choice of different enclosed and intimate spaces for residents to sit and enjoy. - A significant number of new trees would be planted around the site.
-These would be to strengthen the boundary screening and form a new avenue through the site. - Planting around the site would favour native species, with their potential to play host to a much greater range of birds and invertebrates.
+- retained, they will form the backdrop to the new gardens. - that are intended to create a variety of experiences and spaces. - These would be designed in a formal manner, appropriate to the buildings, but intimate spaces for residents to sit and enjoy. - host to a much greater range of birds and invertebrates.